 Key Verse related to Mary Magdalene

-But Mary stood weeping outside the tomb, and as she wept she stooped to look into the tomb.
+But Mary stood weeping outside the tomb, and as she wept, she stooped to look into the grave.
 And she saw two angels in white, sitting where the body of Jesus had lain, one at the head and one at the feet.
 They said to her, “Woman, why are you weeping?”
-She said to them, “They have taken away my Lord, and I do not know where they have laid him.”
-Having said this, she turned around and saw Jesus standing, but she did not know that it was Jesus.
+She said, “They have taken away my Lord, and I do not know where they have laid him.”
+Having said this, she turned around and saw Jesus standing, but she did not know it was Jesus.
 Jesus said to her, “Woman, why are you weeping?
 Whom are you seeking?”
 Supposing him to be the gardener, she said to him, “Sir, if you have carried him away, tell me where you have laid him, and I will take him away.

 What did Mary Magdalene do after Jesus died?

 The disciples returned home, never to meet Mary Magdalene again.
 They left rejoicing in the Resurrection of the Saviour, and Mary remained at the tomb not only to console herself by seeing the place where Jesus’ body had been but to find out what had happened, who had taken him away, and where his body was, taking care not to be mistreated by anyone.
 She was in the vestibule and bowed into the tomb through its narrow door.
 Here, she saw two angels dressed in white, seated one where Jesus had been.